 The North Fork History Project was started by members of the NFLA who love and respect the oral and written histories of the North Fork.
 The purpose of this page is to exchange ideas about how that history might be captured and share some of the results.

-If you have questions or ideas about the North Fork History Project, please contact any member of the committee including its chairperson, Lois Walker (firstname.lastname@example.org or call 406-407-2791 and leave a message).
+If you have questions or ideas about the North Fork History Project, please contact the committee chairperson, Lois Walker (firstname.lastname@example.org), or call 406-407-2791 and leave a message.

 Oral History Documents

 The following documents are used to help prepare and conduct the oral histories for the project.

 Interview letter – The interview letter is sent to each interviewee before the scheduled interview to let the person know what to expect.

 Release form – A release form is needed in order to allow the NFLA to publish the interview and make it available to people interested in North Fork history.

 Interview questions – A list of possible questions are included with the interview letter to help the interviewee think about stories that she/he wants to tell.

 Interview list – The North Fork History Project has created a list of North Forkers who we would like to interview over the next few years.
 We are beginning our interviews with the oldest North Forkers.
 If you think of any others that should be on this list, please send an e-mail to: email@example.com.

 In celebration of the 40th anniversary of Thanksgiving dinner at Sondreson Hall, Pat Elliott wrote a short history in 2015 of this wonderful event.
 Read all about how the tradition of turkeys, the potluck, and the gathering of good friends began.
 And did you know that after the first Thanksgiving the tables were cleared and everyone danced?
 That would be a find tradition to reinstate.
 So, read here all about the first Thanksgiving Dinner at Sondreson Hall written by Pat Elliott.